Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so description must compensate.
-It says 'by id' but does not explain what 'id' represents (request ID?) or 'subdomain'.
-No parameter details provided, leaving ambiguity.
+Schema description coverage is 0%, so the description must compensate for parameter meaning.
+It only mentions 'by id' but does not explain the format or role of 'id' or 'subdomain'.
+This leaves the agent without enough semantic detail for the parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.